 “So people who can do things for you,” Blue says.

-“You can make anything sound cynical if you put it like that.”
+“You can make anything sound cynical if you try.”

 “Well, I care what others think of me.”
 Leaf says, voice a bit too casual.
 “And I care what others think of you guys.
 I’m always aware that the things I say online may reflect on the two of you.”